Tommy Burns vs. Jack Johnson

-- Johnson's purse was $5,000 and Burns made $30,000, the largest amount ever earned by a boxer for a single fight up to that time.
-(Joe Bonds's article on this and other Australia purses at the time: )
+- Johnson received $5,000 and Burns $30,000, which was the largest amount ever earned by a boxer for a single fight up to that time.

-According to Burns, Referee McIntosh took hold of his right arm while forcing a break in the first round and Johnson struck him full in the face.
-The fight was stopped by the police.
+- The fight was stopped by the police.
 Burns always claimed he could have continued had the police not intervened.
-Rudy Unholz later admitted to Otto Floto that he and a pal had crawled under the ring prior to the 14th round and shouted for the police to stop the fight.
-Unholz worked Johnson's corner and had a sizeable sum on Jack winning.
+Lightweight boxer Rudy Unholz later admitted to promoter Otto Floto that he and a pal had crawled under the ring prior to the fourteenth round and shouted for the police to stop the fight.
+Unholz worked Johnson's corner and had bet a large sum of money on Jack winning.

 - The New York Times reported: "The end came in the fourteenth round when the police, seeing Burns tottering and unable to defend himself from the savage blows of his opponent, mercifully stopped the fight.
 Previously it had been arranged that if the police interfered a decision would be rendered on points, and referee McIntosh without hesitation declared the big black man the winner, for all through the fight he had shown himself Burns's master in every style of fighting."

 - Jack London, the famous novelist, was in Sydney covering the fight for the New York Herald.
 He wrote: "The fight?
 There was no fight.
 No Armenian massacre could compare with the hopeless slaughter that took place today.
 The fight, if fight it could be called, was like that between a pygmy and a colossus....But one thing now remains.
 Jim Jeffries must emerge from his alfalfa farm and remove the golden smile from Jack Johnson’s face.
 Jeff, it’s up to you!
 The White Man must be rescued."